phu004/django_part_three/README.md

 ./runproject
 ```

 Copy the url from the output to your browsr, and navigate to "/admin".
 It should bring up the dash board login window, use "your_upi/123456" to authenticate.
 Once you are in the dash board, create a few items for the ToDoLists.
+Also feel free to delete some ToDoLists, notice that the items that are associated with the deleted ToDoList are deleted as well.

+<br/><br/>